HighCapable/YukiHookAPI/docs-source/src/en/guide/knowledge.md

 ### What is Xposed

-> Xposed Framework (Xposed Framework) is a set of open source framework services that run in Android high-privilege mode.
+> Xposed Framework is a set of open source framework services that run in Android high-privilege mode.
 It can affect program operation (modify the system) without modifying the APK file.
 Based on it, many Powerful modules that operate simultaneously without conflicting functions.

 The above content is copied from Baidu Encyclopedia.